devmark/input-check/readme.md

 ~~timezone~~
 ----
-The field under validation must be a valid timezone identifier according to the  timezone_identifiers_list PHP function.
+The field under validation must be a valid timezone identifier according to the  `momentjs` timezone function.

 ~~unique:table,column,except,idColumn~~